JuanSalvadorMC/rest-api-node-mysql/README.md

     SELECT * FROM TM_CATEGORIA WHERE CAT_ID = CAT_ID;
 END;

--- Eliminar una categoría por ID
+-- Delete a category by ID
 CREATE PROCEDURE SP_D_CATEGORIA_01(
     IN CAT_ID INT
 )